ArtsFacultyMU/digitalia-module-digitalia_muni_workbench_ingest/README.md

 ### Workbench system user
 This user must be able to run workbench executable.

+### Workbench Drupal user
+Drupal user under which Workbench authenticates.

+### Workbench Drupal user password
+WARNING: create a key override for this field (using key with a File provider), otherwise the password WILL be written in plaintext after config  export.

 ### Path to workbench executable
 Absolute path to workbench executable.